Preface

 • an array of potential future enhancements.

-I will not be covering any of the historic Ethereum 1.0 protocol, except as it touches upon The Merge.
+I will not be covering any of the historic Ethereum 1.0 protocol, including the Ethereum Virtual Machine (EVM), except as it touches upon The Merge.
 The Mastering Ethereum book is an excellent resource, though rather out of date now.
 Although rollups and other so-called layer 2 solutions have rapidly become part of the overall Ethereum 2.0 system, they are by definition not in-protocol, and I will not be covering them here.
 I will not be discussing, DeFi, DAOs, NFTs, or any of the wonderful things that can be built on top of this amazing technology.

 It's a chunky list of exclusions, but there's still plenty to talk about.